Thursday, July 4, 2024

 “It was my first call out as a Guardsman for state activation,” said Stringfield “It was a unique experience because I will always remember how the service members, whose homes were destroyed, reported for duty.
 That was so amazing to me, and that will always remain in my mind as an example of the true character of our service members and what we do in this organization.”

-Despite the passing of time, Stringfield still vividly recalls details of the flood response.
+Despite the passing of time, Stringfield still vividly recalled details of the flood response.

 “I remember driving through Albany and feeling amazed at the destruction of all those buildings,” said Stringfield.
 “The cries for help from the people in the area were devastating.”